Marvin-Brouwer/ServiceBusManager/Readme.md

 [//]: # (Document)

 This is a management tool for reading and writing to Azure ServiceBuses.
-It's like the [AzureStorageExplorer](https://github.com/microsoft/AzureStorageExplorer#readme) but instead of Queues and Tables this application supports ServiceBuses (and it's Queues and Topics).
+It's like the [AzureStorageExplorer](https://github.com/microsoft/AzureStorageExplorer#readme) but instead of Queues and Tables this application supports ServiceBuses (and its Queues and Topics).

+> If you're looking for more control you can also try: [paolosalvatori/ServiceBusExplorer](https://github.com/paolosalvatori/ServiceBusExplorer#readme).
+> It can do a lot more, but the UI is also a lot less simple.

 ## Getting started